 With fall well underway and winter approaching, helping our feathered friends through the winter and firewood for indoor use are popular topics.
 Both projects seem simple enough, yet some level of planning is in order to be sure all goes well, so starting early is the best way to go.

 Fall Colors & Leaves: Three weeks ago, there was only a hint of fall color in the home landscape.
 In the last week or so, fall color has come a long way.
 All the red maple cultivars have developed good reds and lots of other trees and shrubs are showing strong yellows and golds.
 Very soon, according weather forecasts, we are expecting a hard freeze and that color show will end.
+The Master Gardener Help Desk calls continue to come in with questions about foliage being eaten and fallen leaves showing signs of disease.

 This time of year, we typically would be enjoying a great fall display of reds, oranges, and golds, yet the show seems to have just begun for most trees here in northern Illinois.
 As soon as we get nights of below freezing temperatures or big winds, it all will be over.
 The weather and timing may be different this year, but we have the same challenge: what to do with all those leaves.